 Docking.
 Our test boat wasn’t equipped with a bow thruster, nor the optional joystick controlled propulsion pod, but we didn’t miss either.
 With twin rudders, putting the helm hard one way or the other and giving just a touch of reverse power swung the stern smartly in the desired directly, essentially eliminating the single-engine propeller side walk that most boats experience when placed in reverse.

 An asymmetrical spinnaker rounds out sail choices.
 Because the tack is affixed to the bow a spinnaker pole is not needed.
 While not as effective as a conventional spinnaker dead down wind, the object is easy-to-handle sails not an extra knot of boat speed.

 While the Daysailer and Cruiser can be similarly equipped on deck, much equipment below is standard on the Cruiser but eliminated on the Daysailer -- right down to interior lights.
 The weekender bridges the gap, offering most Cruiser amenities as options.

 This expanded cruising galley spans most of the length of the salon.
-A removable table and removable benches create the U-shaped dinette, and the removable privacy bulkhead separates the forward cabin from the salon.
+A removable table and an L-shaped bench create the U-shaped dinette, and the removable privacy bulkhead separates the forward cabin from the salon.

 Abbreviated Galley.
 The Daysailer or Weekender galley includes a large countertop with a sink, a trash can in the cabinet beneath the sink, and open storage cubbies behind the countertop against the hull.
 The refrigerator beneath the countertop abaft the sink is an option.